My guide to the most romantic destinations in Europe!

 Things don’t get much quainter than the Cotswolds, a beautiful region in the west of England where every village looks like it was plucked from the cover of a biscuit tin.
 The distinct architecture and lush valleys really are a feast for the eyes.
 There are more tea shops than you can shake a stick at, and country pubs offer hearty meals that are perfect are a long day of walking through the countryside.
 One of my favourite places is Stow-on-the-Wold, a picture perfect village with a small river flowing through its green.
 You could even do a day trip to the regal city of Bath should you fancy mixing things up a little.

 Just imagining the endless rolling hills, sprawling vineyards and medieval villages is enough to want me pack my bags and go!
 Tuscany is a place where you really can enjoy the dolce vita.
 Relax in a villa as you enjoy local wines on the terrace to the sound of church bells ringing in the distance.
 Villages and towns such as San Gimignano, Montepulciano and Pitigliano will captivate you with their stunning architecture and narrow cobblestone streets.
-There are loads of vineyards here where you can book tours and tastings, so if you’re a bit of a self-confessed connoisseur, Tuscany is the place for you.
+There are loads of vineyards here where you can book tours and tastings, so if you’re a bit of a self-confessed connoisseur and foodie, Tuscany is the place for you.

 France’s answer to the Cotswolds, the Dordogne Valley epitomises traditional rural life in France.
 The eastern half of the département in particular features breathtakingly pretty villages that cling to dramatic limestone cliffs.
 Périgord and Rocamadour are some of the most popular areas, the latter having been a site of religious pilgrimage for centuries.
 Lovers of good food will feel right at home in the region as well.
 Truffles are one of the region’s major specialities as well as walnuts and foie gras, and restaurants will always have a fantastic selection of wines to go with your meals.